Create Confluent Cloud Network on AWS¶

 Dedicated clusters you create in your Confluent Cloud network inherit the selected Region and Availability Zones.

-The CIDR block must be in one of the following private IP ranges:
+Specify Confluent Cloud network CIDR blocks in one of the following private IP ranges:

 10.0.0.0/8